Our Executive Team

 Mrs McGibbon-Briggs started teaching at St Mark’s in 2007 as a teacher of Society and Environment, with a specialisation in Geography.
 She had extensive experience in a variety of schools in both the private and public sector in WA.
 She was born in England and migrated to Australia in 1980, completing most of her schooling in Victoria and Western Australia.
 She completed her university qualifications at Edith Cowan University in 1995.
 She is passionate about Middle School education and has special interests in boys' education, students with special needs and building resilience in children.
 She has held a number of positions whilst at St Mark’s, including Head of Year, Head of House and Head of Humanities.
 She was appointed into her current role in 2014.

 Rev. Rowland grew up in Sydney, studied at the University of Sydney and the University of New England.
 He worked in boys' boarding schools while studying and working in Christian University Ministry.
 Moving to Perth in 1995, Rev. Rowland taught geography and economics up to TEE level for a number of years before training for ordained Anglican ministry.
 He began working at St Mark’s teaching Christian Studies during his ordination training, before being appointed Chaplain in 2007.
-Scott is married to Jenny who is an engineer and they have two daughters, Laney and Hannah, both of whom attend St Mark’s.
+Scott is married to Jenny and they have two daughters, Laney and Hannah, both of whom attend St Mark’s.

 Mrs Gray was appointed as the School’s Business Manager in August 2016, after joining St Mark’s as the School Accountant in 2014.
 Growing up in Melbourne, she graduated from Swinburne University, conveniently located across the road from the training ground of her beloved Hawks.
 As a Chartered Accountant Carolyn has developed a broad range of Australian and international experience in both professional practice and commercial financial management through roles with Ernst & Young, Rio Tinto, Cable & Wireless (UK), Oyster Consulting and more recently her own accounting and taxation practice.
 Carolyn and her husband Kevin have been part of the St Mark’s parent community since 2009 and have two children attending St Mark’s.